 Countries with Similar Codes

-By updating the Report, South Africa is keeping up with international practices.
+By updating the Report, we are keeping up with international practices.
 Other countries have codes similar to the King Codes.
 These countries include the US, Canada and Australia.

 How can we help you?